vanjac/three/README.md

 - With two non-edge vertices on the same face selected, `e` to divide that face with an Edge connecting them
 - With two vertices of an edge selected that divides two coplanar polygons, `Shift-e` to merge the polygons and remove the edge.
 - `h` to enter adjust mode to extrude the selected faces.
 If objects are selected, all faces will be extruded and the original object will be deleted afterwards ("Hollow").
+- `k` with meshes selected to "clip" the selected meshes, using a plane to slice off part of them.
+Adjust mode is used to set a point on the clip plane, followed by the normal of the plane.
+The normal points in the direction of the half that is removed.

 ### Material
 - `Shift-p path/to/texture Enter` to choose the current material.
 The texture must be in the the `materials` subdirectory of the game directory.
 Even if you are on Windows you must use `/` as a path separator and match the case of the file name.
 Textures can sometimes take a while to transfer to OpenGL, during which the editor will be unresponsive.